great-expectations/great_expectations/docs/glossary.md

 **Validation Operator:** Triggers Validation Actions after Validation completes.

-**Validation Result:** An object generated when data is Validated against an Expectation Suite.
+**Validation Result:** Generated when data is Validated against an Expectation Suite.

 **Validation Result Store:** A connector to store and retrieve information about objects generated when data is Validated against an Expectation Suite.